Skip to main content

 Kaiser Wilhelm Memorial Church © GettyImages, Bild: philipp_eder

-Join a small group on a guided tour through the City West: On the tour, you will learn exciting stories about the Kudamm and discover hidden places at the Kaiser Wilhelm Memorial Church.
+Let yourself be guided through City West in a small group: On the tour, you will learn exciting stories about the Kudamm and discover hidden places at the Kaiser Wilhelm Memorial Church.

 Tickets for individual city tours